vaughany/moodle-block_simplenotes/readme.md

 The 'time ago' script came from <http://www.zachstronaut.com/posts/2009/01/20/php-relative-date-time-string.html> (There were a lot of choices, this one was the simplest and most concise.)

 ## History

+**April 20th, 2012**

+* Version 2.0.1 for Moodle 2.x
+* Build 2012042000

+Modified the code to completely remove HTML tags from both the title and body.
+Special characters are still converted to HTML entities.

 **April 17th, 2012**